NinjaMock includes all of the typical stencils for web and mobile wireframing.

 You can add as many collaborators as you want.

-As a project owner, you have full control of your projects.
+As a project owner, you have full control of your wireframe and mockup projects.

 Managing team works on three different levels: account, folder or project.
 Add the permissions and have full customization of access rights and permissions.
 Permissions set on lowest level will always take precedence.